descarteslabs/descarteslabs-python/README.md

 ### Tables

 - Allow multiple columns to be used as a composite key when creating a table.
+- Fixed a bug that led to rows being dropped when inserting data asynchronously.
 - Added "auto" datatype to schemas as an auto incrementing counter.

 ### Scenes